Enable Change Tracking and Inventory from Azure portal

 Use the filter controls to select VMs from different subscriptions, locations, and resource groups.
 You can click the top checkbox to select all virtual machines in a list.

 Select Change tracking or Inventory under Configuration Management.

 The list of virtual machines is filtered to show only the virtual machines that are in the same subscription and location.
 If your virtual machines are in more than three resource groups, the first three resource groups are selected.

-If the workspace selected is not linked to an Automation account, you see the following screen.
-Select an Automation account and select OK when finished.
+If the workspace selected isn't linked to an Automation account, you see the following screen.
+Select an Automation account and click OK when finished.

-Deselect any virtual machine that you don't want to enable.
+Deselect the checkbox next to any virtual machine that you don't want to enable.
 VMs that can't be enabled are already deselected.

 Click Enable to enable the feature you've selected.
 The setup takes up to 15 minutes to complete.